starkriedesel/ScoreEngine/README.md

+#ScoreEngine Overview

 This is a [CCDC](http://nationalccdc.org/) style score engine which [SMU](http://www.smu.edu) team uses to practice.
 It is designed to function similarly to the real score engines in use at regional and national levels plus provide additional feedback to help teach new students.

+While the project is easy to get off the ground to start it may be quite complicated to debug or understand fully.
+Please read this document completely to learn about all the features and gotcha's.

 The code is split into a few main parts: